mycel-labs/mycel-docs/docs/overview/what_to_build.md

 3. Transfer Validation
    - Application validates the asset transfer to ensure its integrity and correctness.
 4. Update Ownership:
-   - Upon successful validation, the ownership of the FA is transferred from the Swapper to the Solver.
+   - Upon successful validation, the ownership of the TA is transferred from the Swapper to the Solver.

 ## Transfer assets on any chain from smart contracts or rollups on any other chain